 Tax Returns

-Tax preparation, accounting and bookkeeping with Certified QuickBooks Pro Advisor Kevin D. Wrobel, CPA can put your business and personal finances back on track and make your job easier.
-We operate with your success in mind and make it our mission to meet or exceed your expectations by offering knowledge and experience to guide you through important financial decisions, as well as affordable financial management solutions.
+Tax planning and tax preparations with Wrobel Accounting can put your business and personal finances back on track and make your job easier.
+We operate with your success in mind and make it our mission to meet or exceed your expectations.
+We offer knowledge and experience to guide you through important financial decisions, as well as affordable financial management solutions.
 Our owner/operator business assures that you get the personal attention you deserve.
-Prices start at $199 for preparation of individual income tax returns and $649 for corporate.
+Learn more below.
+Click to expand each service.

 A personal (or individual) income tax is levied on the total income of an individual, with some deductions permitted, collected on a pay-as-you-earn basis.
 Corrections made soon after the end of the tax year take one of two forms: (1) payments to the government for taxpayers who have not paid enough during the tax year; and (2) refunds from the government for those who have overpaid.

 Good records are needed to prepare financial statements, such as income statements and balance sheets, which are used to prepare your income tax returns.
-Keeping detailed records will increase your chances of success by allowing you to easily monitor the progress of your business (i.e., is business improving, what items are selling, what changeare needed to make it more profitable, etc.) and distinguish between taxable and nontaxable income.
+Keeping detailed records will increase your chances of success.
+This allows you to easily monitor the progress of your business (i.e., is business improving, what items are selling, what changes are needed to make it more profitable, etc.) and distinguish between taxable and nontaxable income.
 Saving receipts makes it easy to keep track of which expenses are business-related and which ones are not.
 Keeping track of expenses also lessens the chance that you’ll forget which expenses need to be deducted when it comes time to prepare your tax return.
 Any record that will support the information reported on your tax return is a record worth saving.
-For more information on recordkeeping, check out IRS Publication No. 552.
+For more information on record keeping, check out IRS Publication No. 552.

 Our trained, certified accountants will help identify special credits such as Education Credit, Making Work Pay Credit, Earned Income Tax Credit, Child Tax Credit, Energy Tax Credit, and Credit for the Elderly or the Disabled, to name a few.
 In addition to tax return preparation, we also offer electronic filing (e-filing).
 Individuals taking advantage of e-filing and direct deposit typically receive their refunds twice as fast as returns filed on paper.

 Choose a tax preparer with experience and longevity.
 At Wrobel Accounting, we have both.
-We’ll maximize your deductions, minimizing your total tax liability (and even increasing your refund).
+We’ll maximize your deductions, minimize your total tax liability (and even potentially increase your refund).
 We can prepare any state returns as well as amended returns for prior tax years.
-New clients get a complimentary review of their previous 3 years’ tax returns to ensure all available deductions are taken for the current tax year, as well as to identify any mistakes or oversights and the potential for a refund.
-And if you don’t have all your paperwork ready by the filing deadline, we can file an extension for you, buying an additional 6 months to file.
+If you don’t have all your paperwork ready by the filing deadline, we can file an extension for you, buying an additional 6 months to file.

 Each quarter, employers who pay wages subject to income tax withholding (including withholding on sick pay and supplemental unemployment benefits) or social security and Medicare taxes must file Form 941, Employer’s QUARTERLY Federal Tax Return, unless the employer is required to file Form 944 or the following exceptions apply.
 Form 941 must be filed by the last day of the month that follows the end of the quarter.
 Exceptions include: